dishbreak/dishbreak.github.io/_posts/2018-11-23-cli-args-og-interface.md

 ---
 layout: post
 section-type: post
-title: Command Line Options: The Original User Interface
+title: "Command Line Options: The Original User Interface"
 ---

 _I've written a fair number of scripts in my career.
 It's where I began my journey in software development.
 It's also an often overlooked aspect of the job, and I think that's a shame.
 This article is (hopefully) the first in a series where I unpack the lessons I've learned scripting for fun and profit._